-Property tax collections were up about \$300,000 due primarily to an addition to the tax rolls of \$256M in mineral lease property value.
-Other than the increase in mineral lease value, the City saw little change from the prior year.
-Residential property value fell slightly (0.8%), while commercial property values increased by 0.6%.
-While the mineral lease property value increases are encouraging, as a tax revenue generator, they are considerably less predictive or reliable in the long-term than other kinds of property.
+Property tax collections were up slightly from the prior year by about \$1.7M.
+Residential property value decreased slightly (.73%), while commercial property values increased by 5.02%.
+Mineral lease property value decreased by 6.92%, however as a tax revenue generator, they are considerably less predictive or reliable in the long-term than other kinds of property.
 This is due to the nature of mineral lease property; the valuation is based on a temporary activity with value only as long as mineral recovery is taking place.
-Nevertheless, the City anticipates other property values to increase slowly with the overall economic recovery.
+The City anticipates other property values to increase slowly with the overall economic recovery.
 As a lagging economic indicator, property tax improvements are typically seen only after changes in the economy as a whole have taken effect.
-The property tax rate for 2012 was set at \$0.6480 per \$100 assessed valuation; remaining unchanged for the ninth consecutive year.
+The property tax rate for 2013 was set at \$0.6480 per \$100 assessed valuation; remaining unchanged for the tenth consecutive year.

-Sales tax collections were up by more than four percent with stronger-than-anticipated improvement in the retail economy.
+Sales tax collections were up by more than five percent partly due to a sales tax audit adjustment received by the City.
+The increase was also attributable to stronger-than-anticipated improvement in the retail economy.
 Because sales tax is a coincident economic indicator, sales tax collections reflect the current economic conditions: the increase is indicative of the economic recovery Arlington is experiencing.